October 22, 2018

 Brent M. Purkaple

-Department of the History of Science
+Department of the History of Science, Technology, and Medicine

 The University of Oklahoma

 Ph.D., History of Science, University of Oklahoma, Norman, OK, candidacy achieved May 2017